 Throughout the program, you are guided and supported by your faculty mentors, who will apply a clear and consistent set of specific competencies to help you understand how to improve your work.
 You’ll have the opportunity to revise every project until you get it right.

-The program is ideal for self-motivated individuals who want to work with professional clients to solve specific communication problems, strategically create and implement response plans, and evaluate their personal and team performance.
+The program is ideal for self-motivated individuals who want to work with professional clients to solve specific problems, strategically create and implement response plans, and evaluate their personal and team performance.

 What is Project-based Learning?

-Benefits of Project-based Learning
+What Are the Benefits of Project-based Learning?

 Research clearly shows that an active learning-by-doing environment produces knowledge that is deeper, richer, and retained at higher levels than learning delivered simply through lectures and reading.